WinPlay02/GitCraft/readme.md

                                source tree.
 Mojmaps are selected by default.
                                Possible values are: mojmap,
                                fabric_intermediary, yarn, mojmap_parchment
+      --max-version=<version>
+                             Specify the max. version to decompile.
+Every version before (and including) the specified
+                               will be decompiled afterwards, non-linear
+                               versions are still committed to separate
+                               branches.
+The repository will be stored in minecraft-repo-max-<version>.
+The normal
+                               repository will not be touched.
       --min-version=<version>
                              Specify the min. version to decompile.
 Each following version will be decompiled afterwards,